About

 Introduction

-Koen Lefever is programme manager for BRAIN-be (Belgian Research Action through Interdisciplinary Networks) at Belspo (Belgian Science Policy Office).
+Koen Lefever is research programme manager at Belspo (Belgian Science Policy Office), responsible for marine and oceanographic sciences.

 Additional affiliations